AltaPay/plugin-wordpress/terminals/readme.txt

-The content in this folder is created automatically from the template payment_class.tpl
+The content in this folder is created automatically from the template paymentClass.tpl